hasnatamir2/hasnatamir2.github.io/README.md

 ## Design

 You can always draw inspiration from the design, and no, you don't have to give me credits for that.
-Devfolio is designed by Ali Raza, a rising talent in UI/UX design [linkedin](https://linkedin.com/alirzahere).
+Devfolio is designed by Ali Raza, a rising talent in UI/UX design [Ali Rza](https://www.linkedin.com/in/alirzahere).
 Check it out and show him so love ❤️.